jasoncodes/jasoncodes.com/_posts/gup-git-rebase.markdown

 **Update 2011-09-16:** My `gup` function has had a number of tweaks since I first posted.
 I removed the quiet flag from `git stash pop` as late versions of `git` seem to silence the error when pop fails.
 The other significant change is that `gup` will now explicitly fast-forward if it can rather than rebasing.
 The rest of the changes are minor (e.g. refactoring for style).

 **Update 2011-09-16:** I now prefer [`git-up`](https://github.com/aanand/git-up) when available as it has nicer output and it also has an option to show if one needs to `bundle`.
-I still use the `gup` function as it's handy on foreign systems where I don't my normal Ruby setup and I like the command name better :).
+I still use the `gup` function as it's handy on foreign systems where I don't have my normal Ruby setup and I like the command name better :).

 {% highlight bash %}
 function gup